 - Negative Angles

 Negative angles are those angles that are measured in a clockwise direction from the base.
-From the origin, if an angle is drawn towards the (−x,−y) plane, it forms a negative angle.
+In other words, negative angles are those angles that are angles are rotated from the base in the clockwise direction.

 How to Measure an Angle?

 We use protractors to measure angles.
-See the image given below.
-We can see ∠AOB.
-Let’s try and see if we can find out what type of angle is ∠ AOB.
+Observe the figure given below which shows ∠AOB.
+Let us try and see if we can find out what type of angle is ∠AOB.
 Doesn't it look like an acute angle?
 This means that its measure is greater than 0° and less than 90°.
-Let us learn how to measure an angle using a geometrical instrument protractor.
+Let us learn how to measure this angle using the protractor.

-- Step1: Align the protractor with the ray OB as shown below.
-Start reading from the 0° mark on the bottom-right of the protractor.
+- Step 1: Align the protractor with the ray OB as shown below.
+Start reading the inner scale from the 0° mark on the bottom-right of the protractor.

 - Step 2: The number on the protractor that coincides with the second ray is the measure of the angle.
-Measure the angle using the number on the "lower arc" of the protractor.
-Thus, ∠ AOB = 37°
+Measure the angle using the inner scale of the protractor.
+Thus, ∠AOB = 37°

-Next, let us try to measure this ∠AOC.
+Now, let us try to measure the given ∠AOC.

-- Step 1: Measure the angle from the 0° mark on the bottom-left.
+- Step 1: Measure the angle using the outer scale of the protractor from the 0° mark on the bottom-left.

-- Step 2: The number on the "top arc" of the protractor that coincides with OA is the measure of ∠ AOC.
-Thus, ∠ AOC = 143°
+- Step 2: The number on the outer scale of the protractor that coincides with OA is the measure of ∠AOC.
+Thus, ∠AOC = 143°

 How to Construct Angles?

 We use a protractor to construct angles.
-Let’s draw a 50° angle.
+Let us draw an angle of 50°.

 - Step 1: First, draw a ray OB and align the protractor with OB as shown.

-- Step 2: Place a point above the marking on the protractor that corresponds to 50°.
+- Step 2: Using the inner scale of the protractor, mark a point A above the marking on the protractor that corresponds to 50°.

-- Step 3: Remove the protractor and draw a ray beginning at O that passes through this point.
-Thus, ∠AOB is the required angle, that is ∠ AOB = 50°
+- Step 3: Remove the protractor and draw a ray beginning at O that passes through this point A. Thus, ∠AOB is the required angle, that is, ∠AOB = 50°.

-Note: If the ray extends in the other direction, we measure the angle from the 0° mark on the bottom-left.
+Note: If the ray extends in the other direction, we measure the angle using the outer scale from the 0° mark on the bottom-left.

-The image given below shows how to draw a 50° angle when the ray is pointing in another direction.
+The figure given below shows how to draw an angle of 50° when the ray is pointing in the other direction.